 The broad range of academic programmes is constantly expanded by internationally acknowledged courses of study.
 The implementation of the two-step consecutive Bachelor and Master programmes is almost done and is accompanied by maintaining or re-introducing Diplom degree programmes and State Examination programmes, where reasonable and appropriate.

-TU Dresden is the only German face-to-face university that offers university correspondence courses for technical degrees in mechanical and civil engineering an.
+TU Dresden is the only German face-to-face university that offers university correspondence courses for technical degrees in mechanical and civil engineering.

 Back in 1994, TUD started an unequalled patent initiative, in Germany that aimed to protect intellectual property rights at TU Dresden and to speed up the transfer of inventions into marketable products.
 Approximately one third of all inventions registered by the nine leading technical universities come from TU Dresden.

 TU Dresden is very successful in raising external funds.
-The annual statement of 2003 for the first time recorded that the external funds raised exceeded the 100 million Euro mark, in 2010 TU Dresden was able to raise more than 206 million Euro of external funds.
+The annual statement of 2003 for the first time recorded that the external funds raised exceeded the 100 million Euro, in 2012 TU Dresden was able to raise more than 227 million Euro of external funds.
 Above all, external funding comes from public sources, e.g. the Federal Ministry of Research, the German Research Foundation and the European Union.
 Funding by direct contract research for the industry is gaining more importance.

 Students also benefit from interdisciplinary cooperation that is adapted to practical outcomes.
 Teaching and research follow the principle of involving both students and graduates into current research early on.